BassyEthan/trading-engine/docs/DESIGN.md

 SYSTEM GOAL:

-The system is a model agnostic, which means it doesn't care what is being traded, event-trading (e.g. new price tick, new order book udpate, risk limit overruled) system that will simulate how actual trading decks work.
-It takes market data as time-ordered events (live input).
-Additionally, it generates trading signals via pluggable strategies - this means that the strategy isn't hard-coded in the engine.
-And, before a trade happens, the system asks if we exceeded max position size, violated leverage limits, or increase drawdown beyond tolerance.
-If any, the trade will be rejected.
-The model will also simulate realistic execution with latency and slippage.
-There is also a single source of truth for portfolio state, meaning that there is only one place that tracks cash, positions, realized PnL and unrealized PnL, and exposure.
-After, each trade will be logged - but also why a signal was generated, why a trade was allowed or blocked, or what risk rule triggered.
+The system is a model-agnostic, event-driven trading engine that simulates how actual trading systems work.
+It processes market data as time-ordered events and generates trading signals via pluggable strategies.
+Before a trade executes, the system enforces risk limits (drawdown, position size, exposure).
+The system simulates realistic execution with slippage, bid-ask spread, and market impact.
+Portfolio state is the single source of truth, tracking cash, positions, realized PnL, and unrealized PnL.
+All trades are logged with full audit trail including why signals were generated, why trades were allowed or blocked, and what risk rules triggered.

-The focus of this model isn't to predict prices, find alpha, or beat the market, because models are very fragile, markets are non-stationary, and past performance lies, but rather because we want to focus on handling uncertainity, robust behavior when assumptions break.
+The focus of this model isn't to predict prices, find alpha, or beat the market, because models are very fragile, markets are non-stationary, and past performance lies.
+Rather, we focus on handling uncertainty, robust behavior when assumptions break, and realistic execution simulation.

-This project will teach me how a mediocre strategy and excellent execution can survive.
-On the other hand, a great strategy but poor execution will fail.
+This project demonstrates how a mediocre strategy with excellent execution can survive, while a great strategy with poor execution will fail.

-It will also teach me:
+**Key Learnings:**
-    Systems thinking
+- Systems thinking
-    Async architecture understanding
+- Event-driven architecture
-    State management under uncertainity
+- State management under uncertainty
-    Real-world trading realism
+- Real-world trading realism
-    Engineering discipline over hype
+- Engineering discipline over hype

 Important definitions: